 Gondola Vista Estates

 Gondola Vista Estate homes are the only private Ski-in, Ski-out homes on the South Shore.
 Located adjacent to Van Sickle Park and under the Heavenly Mountain Gondola.
 These custom built homes are a level above with all the quality craftsmanship you would want in a luxury resort estate.
+There are 20 Luxury homes in a private gated community.
+The homes will range from 2870 sq. ft. to 3,616 sq. ft.
+Starting price at $2,500,000 with a special Founders offering.
 Granite, natural stone heated floors, hickory hardwood floors, hydronic floor heating, corten metal and hardy siding, metal roofing, electric car charging stations, full sprinkler systems, multiple zone heating are just some of the finishes you can find in these homes.
 Situated in a serene mountain setting.

 Gondola Vista Estate homes are located within a few minutes’ walk from the Stateline casino core.
 You will enjoy the convenient location to the Heavenly Gondola for skiing or sight seeing.
 Take a quick walk to the Heavenly Gondola and enjoy a 2.4 mile ride up the Heavenly Mountain Gondola, it will leave you breathless as you take in panoramic views of Lake Tahoe.
 On your way up, stop at The Observation Deck – a 14,000 square foot mid-station observation platform, located at 9,123 feet.
 Take in views of the Carson Valley, Desolation Wilderness and shore-to-shore views of Lake Tahoe.

 Enjoy the Shops at Heavenly steps away and revive yourself with a latte and light lunch or meet up with friends and family for dinner at one of the Shops’ eateries.